 1056.
 Guns n' Roses / G N' R Lies [EP].
 1988.
 4/5

-As an accompanying piece with their debut album, this stacks up well.
-It kept the band well and truly in the public’s hearing.
+As an accompanying piece with their debut album, "Lies” still stacks up well.
+With their continued growing popularity, this kept the band well and truly in the public’s hearing alongside their debut album.
 It’s a short sharp jab in the ribs and serves its purpose well.
 It may not be a go-to album on many occasions, but when you get around to it you remember just what made it so special.
+The combination of live sounding tracks and the acoustic based tracks actually works well as an EP, and combines both sides of the band in a terrific way.

 Wednesday, June 13, 2018